radomname/testForQt/README.md

- This github is contains many small projects, and just for fun.
+ This github is contains many small projects, and other files.